mcyrus10/cy_im_utils/README.md

 # cy_im_utils (Cyrus' Image Utils)

-To do:
-- add logging (as needed for debugging and info)

 KEEP IT SIMPLE STUPID:
 **This should mostly just be functions, unless a class is really appropriate, it will be simpler most of the time to just deal with numpy arrays.**